autonomobil/SDCND-P7_Unscented-Kalman-Filter/README.md

 # SDCND Term 2 Project 7: Unscented Kalman Filter
 ## Project for Udacity Self-Driving Car Engineer Nanodegree Program

-In this project we will utilize a unscented kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project we will utilize a Unscented Kalman Filter [UKF] to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 It's similiar to the project ["Extended Kalman Filter"](https://github.com/autonomobil/SDCND-P6_Extended-Kalman-Filter)

 This project includes  the implementation of an Unscented Kalman filter with C++.
-A Udacity-provided simulator (available for download [here](https://github.com/udacity/self-driving-car-sim/releases) generates noisy RADAR and LIDAR measurements of an object's position and speed, and the Unscented Kalman Filter [UKF] must merge these measurements to predict the object's position.
+A Udacity-provided simulator (available for download [here](https://github.com/udacity/self-driving-car-sim/releases)) generates noisy RADAR and LIDAR measurements of an object's position and speed, and the UKF must merge these measurements to predict the object's position.
 Communication between the simulator and the EKF takes place via [uWebSocket](https://github.com/uNetworking/uWebSockets).

 Udacity's project basis can be found [here](https://github.com/udacity/CarND-Unscented-Kalman-Filter-Project).

-![img1]
+![img2]

 ## Dependencies